-Giuseppe Penone spent his early years in the countryside, giving him an inalienable sense of the importance of the bond between man and nature and the often invisible ways in which they impact each other.
+Giuseppe Penone spent his early years in the countryside, giving him an inalienable sense of the importance of the bond between humans and nature and the often invisible ways in which they impact each other.
 This is the main theme of his art.
 A occhi chiusi, created half a century after his earliest works, is the perfect synthesis of his artistic career.

 The central part of the grand triptych is made of a white marble plaque whose veins have been carved out.
 Penone lays bare the inner life of the marble, which resembles a vastly enlarged patch of human skin, evoking depth and yet at the same time the superficiality of skin.
 On either side of the plaque, he has drawn two huge closed eyes using acacia thorns.
 He shares the surrealist credo: with our eyes closed, our imagination – literally the faculty of picturing images – is greater than ever.
 The eyes here are shown as negatives, with white lashes and dark eyelids.
 Vision is thus doubly inverted, the closed eyes blinded, the light reversed, leading paradoxically to a limitless field of vision.